Buying A House Online: Is It Possible?

-Now that you know where to search for a home, let’s take a look at the process you’ll go through to buy it from a distance.
+Now that you know where to search for a home, let’s take a look at the process you’ll go through when buying a house on the internet.

 Step 1: Get A Mortgage Preapproval

 The first step to getting a mortgage is to find a lender who can qualify you for a loan.
 If you want an online lender, remember to search for one who allows you to submit documents and sign agreements over the internet.

 A mortgage preapproval is a letter from a lender that tells you how much money you can expect to get for a loan.
 Preapprovals are important because they give you a rough idea of how much you can afford to spend on a home.

 Typically, your lender will ask you to submit some financial documentation when you apply for a preapproval.
 Having this information on hand and ready to scan can speed up the preapproval process.
 You’ll usually need the following:

 - At least 2 months of bank statements